Chart Color Schemes

 Population growth drivers in Marsden are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch as of Nov 2025, Marsden's estimated population is around 16,347.
-This reflects an increase of 1,552 people (10.5%) since the 2021 Census, which reported a population of 14,795.
-The change is inferred from AreaSearch's resident population estimate of 16,242 following examination of ABS' latest ERP data release in June 2024 and an additional 142 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,640 persons per square kilometer, placing Marsden statistical area (Lv2) in the upper quartile relative to national locations assessed by AreaSearch.
-Marsden's 10.5% growth since the 2021 census exceeded both the national average (9.7%) and state average, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 52.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Marsden's population is estimated at around 16,381 as of Feb 2026.
+This reflects an increase of 1,586 people (10.7%) since the 2021 Census, which reported a population of 14,795 people.
+The change is inferred from the resident population of 16,242, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 153 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,646 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Marsden's 10.7% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the suburb of Marsden was primarily driven by natural growth that contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by this data or years post-2032.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort when utilised.
-Moving forward, demographic trends indicate a population increase just below the median of Australian statistical areas by 2041, with Marsden (SA2) expected to expand by 2,184 persons over this period, reflecting a gain of 12.6% in total.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, a population increase just below the median of Australian statistical areas is expected, with the suburb of Marsden expected to expand by 2,191 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 12.4% in total over the 17 years.

 Frequently Asked Questions - Population